akshayrkurup1992005-jpg/AI-Impact-on-Student-Performance/README.md

 - To analyze AI dependency and academic performance
 - To develop an interactive Power BI dashboard
 - To provide detailed student-level analysis
-- To present meaningful insights through data visualization
+- To generate meaningful insights through data visualization

 ---